Table of Contents Show

 - ‘Not in the Lifetime Tour’ is one of the best-selling tours of all time.

-Despite the fame they received, certain members like Brad Smith felt that their tours meant beneficial from the financial point of view, were not good over time.
+Despite the fame they received, certain members like Brad Smith felt that their tours which were beneficial from the financial point of view, were not good over time.
 It felt like ‘too much of a good thing’.

 After their short duration with their final album (Nico) being released in 1996, members of Blind Melon went in separate ways, either joining a band or doing regular jobs like their founding member Roger Sevens becoming an employment lawyer in Philadelphia.